-In this study, a new neighbourhood-based method in terms of agreement scale (Dey et al., 2016a, b) is applied to verify the spatial spread-skill relationship of precipitation forecasts in a convection-allowing EPS.
-The precipitation forecasts during the Meiyu season from 23 June to 22 July 2013 are produced by this EPS with a 3-km grid spacing over the Yangtze-Huaihe river basin of China.
-Since the forecast skill highly depends on weather regime, precipitation fractional coverage over the verification domain is used to classify the total 30 cases into two categories: the large-coverage (LC) and small-coverage (SC) regimes.
-This study also proposes a new application of this new neighbourhood-based method, which further investigates the relative influence and importance of precipitation placement and intensity on the spatial spread-skill relationship of precipitation forecasts.
+In this study, a new neighbourhood-based method in terms of agreement scale (Dey et al., 2016a, 2016b) is applied to verify the spatial spread-skill relationship of precipitation forecasts in a convection-allowing EPS.
+The precipitation forecasts during the Meiyu season from 23 June to 22 July 2013 are produced by this EPS with a 3 km grid spacing over the Yangtze-Huaihe river basin of China.
+Since the forecast skill highly depends on weather regime, precipitation fractional coverage over the verification domain is used to classify the total of 30 cases into two categories: the large-coverage (LC) and small-coverage (SC) regimes.
+This study also proposes a new application of this new neighbourhood-based method, which further investigates the relative influence and importance of precipitation placement and